oaklandgit/pippy/README.md

 [Follow the dev log here](devlog/)

 Oh, and the tortoise is named "Shelby" or just "Shel" for short.
-Say hi.
+Fun fact: there are land _tortoises_ and sea _turtles_.
+Shelby is an "air tortoise."